 When performing operations with fractions at this grade level, the use of visual models to represent fractions is considered a proficient practice.
 End of year expectation includes using visual fraction models and/or equations.

-EQ 3: How can I use equivalency to compare fractions?
+EQ 3: How are fractions and decimals related?